 Karate Classes In Barnehurst

-Karate is a Japanese martial-art whose physical aspects seek the growth and development of protective and counter-attacking body movements.
-The themes of classic karate training are fighting and self-defence, though its mental and moral aspects concentration on the all round improvement of the individual.
-This is helped by the discipline and persistent effort required in training.
+Karate is a Japanese martial-art whose actual physical elements seek the growth and development of protective and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects concentrate on the over-all improvement of the individual.
+This is helped through the discipline and persistent effort required in training.

 Great for the heart, good for fitness and mental clarity.
 Shows you self-control as well as the ability to follow guidance under pressure.
 Enthusiasts of Karate usually go through the martial art into later life.
 It gives you a sensation of success only achievable by way of specific sports and martial arts.

 Our Karate classes in Barnehurst focus on all types of people, usually one of these three: Those who want to learn a new martial art form or sport which keeps them healthy Individuals who are seriously interested in learning Karate & Those that wish to develop the capability to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of every age group irrespective of their experience or natural ability.

 Karate practice (Barnehurst ) – Our Karate Classes in Barnehurst

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these 3 activities together to bring a complete Karate tuition experience in Barnehurst .